Oakland County Sheriff's Office

-The Oakland County Sheriff's Office (OCSO) is the largest sheriff's department in the state of Michigan.
+The Oakland County Sheriff's Office (OCSO) is the principal law enforcement agency of Oakland County, Michigan, United States.

 The Sheriff's Office had 859 uniformed officers as of 2017, and has jurisdiction over all of Oakland County, with a population of 1.274 million as of the 2020 census.
 Fifteen communities, with a total population of roughly 343,000, contract with the Sheriff's Office for all police services.

 The Sheriff's Office also includes a marine patrol and rescue unit, responsible for patrolling 450 lakes across the county.